Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Appendix

 \subsection{Mitigation of model collapse using different models}

-In the main section, all results are reported for Llama2.
-Here we extend the analysis to Llama3 and Mistral, evaluating the same fine-tuning scenarios with our model-collapse metrics.
-The patterns observed for Llama2 generalize: both additional models exhibit the same trends, confirming the robustness of our findings.
+In the main manuscript, all results are reported for Llama2-7B.
+Here we extend the analysis to Llama3-8B, Mistral-7B, and Qwen3-0.6B, evaluating the same fine-tuning scenarios with our model-collapse metrics.
+The patterns observed for Llama2-7B generalize: both additional models exhibit the same qualitative trends, confirming the robustness of our findings.